zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/10-configuring-search.markdown

 Now that you've installed Elastic, it sits in a folder on your machine, which is referred to here as `[Elasticsearch Home]`.
 To name your cluster, you'll define the cluster name in both Elasticsearch and in Liferay.
-First, define it in Elasticsearch.
+First, define it in Elastic.
 Edit the following file:

     [Elasticsearch Home]/config/elasticsearch.yml

 Uncomment the line that begins with `cluster.name`.
 Set the cluster name to whatever you want to name your cluster:

-    cluster.name: LiferayElasticsearchCluster
+    cluster.name: liferay_cluster

 Of course, this isn't a very imaginative name; you may choose to name your cluster `finders_keepers` or something else you can remember more easily.
 Save the file.

 Now you can start Elasticsearch.
 Run the executable for your operating system from the `[Elasticsearch Home]/bin` folder:

     ./elasticsearch

-Elasticsearch starts, and one of its status messages includes a transport address:
+Elastic starts, and one of its status messages includes a transport address:

     2016-05-03 16:33:28,358][INFO ][transport] [Hobgoblin II] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}

-Take note of this address; you'll need to give it to your Liferay server so it can find Elasticsearch on the network.
+Take note of this address; you'll need to give it to your Liferay server so it can find Elastic on the network.

-### Step Four: Configure Liferay to Connect to your Elasticsearch Cluster [](id=step-four-configure-liferay-to-connect-to-your-elastic-cluster)
+### Step Four: Configure Liferay to Connect to your Elastic Cluster [](id=step-four-configure-liferay-to-connect-to-your-elastic-cluster)

 Now you're ready to configure Liferay.
 Start Liferay if you haven't already, log in, and then go to Control Panel &rarr; Configuration &rarr; System Settings &rarr; Foundation.
 Find *Elasticsearch* in the list of settings and click on it.
 Now you can configure it.
 Here are the options you need to change:

-**Cluster name:** Enter the name of the cluster as you defined it in Elasticsearch.
-The default is `LiferayElasticsearchCluster`.
+**Cluster name:** Enter the name of the cluster as you defined it in Elastic.

-**Operation mode:** Defaults to `EMBEDDED`.
-Change it to `REMOTE` to connect to a standalone Elasticsearch.
+**Operation mode:** Defaults to EMBEDDED.
+Change it to REMOTE to connect to a standalone Elasticsearch.

-**Transport addresses:** Enter a delimited list of transport addresses for Elasticsearch nodes.
-Here, you'll enter the transport address from the Elasticsearch server you started.
+**Transport addresses:** Enter a delimited list of transport addresses for Elastic nodes.
+Here, you'll enter the transport address from the Elastic server you started.

 When finished, click *Save*.
 You're almost done.

 ### Step Five: Restart Liferay and Reindex [](id=step-five-restart-liferay-and-reindex)

 Stop and restart Liferay.
 When it's back up, log in as an administrative user and go to Control Panel &rarr; Configuration &rarr; Server Administration and click the *Execute* button for *Reindex all search indexes*.
 When you do that, you should see some messages scroll up in the Elasticsearch log.

 You're almost done!
 The only thing left is to make sure Marketplace is working and optionally configure portal security.